-Thai massage is a unique, potent and integrative approach to massage which combines a variety of methods according to individual need including:
+Thai massage is a unique, potent and integrative approach to massage which combines a diverse variety of methods according to individual need including:

 - A variety of warming, stimulating and calming massage techniques